 The execution of Timothy Evans isn’t haunting because of the crime he was convicted of.
 It’s the fact that he wasn’t the man who did it.

-Three years later, authorities discovered that Christie was a serial killer.
+Three years later, authorities discovered that John Christie was a serial killer.
 During his trial, he confessed to killing Evans’ wife in one of the most staggering cases of judicial failure.

 Timothy Evans’ Move To Rillington Place